gridsome/gridsome.org/docs/vue.md

-# Vue.js
+# Vue.js-powered Static Site Generator

-Gridsome is powered by Vue.js - The Progressive JavaScript Framework.
-It's high performant, lightweight and perfect for building fast websites (Only 20kb min+gzip).
+Gridsome is powered by Vue.js.
+It's high performant, approachable, lightweight and perfect for building blazing fast websites (Only 20kb min+gzip).
+It's the front-end framework on GitHub with the most stars, used by big companies, and is here to stay.

-Take a look at this video to learn quickly about Vue:
+Take a look at this video to learn the basic concepts of Vue:

 <iframe src="https://player.vimeo.com/video/247494684?color=4fc08d&title=0&byline=0&portrait=0" width="100%" height="400" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>